 - 4. Decrypt and save the encrypted configuration keys.
 The encrypted keys are located, by default, in the [BigFix Server folder] folder.
-Depending on the version of the BigFix Server, the keys to back up are: - The EncryptedServerSigningKey and EncryptedClientCAKey keys, if the version of the BigFix Server is 8.2 or later and earlier than 9.5 Patch 3. - The EncryptedServerSigningKey, EncryptedClientCAKey, EncryptedAPIServerKey, EncryptedPlatKey, and EncryptedWebUICAKey if the version of the BigFix Server is 9.5 Patch 3 or later.
+Depending on the version of the BigFix Server, the keys to back up are: - The EncryptedServerSigningKey and EncryptedClientCAKey keys, if the version of the BigFix Server is earlier than Version 9.5 Patch 3. - The EncryptedServerSigningKey, EncryptedClientCAKey, EncryptedAPIServerKey, EncryptedPlatKey, and EncryptedWebUICAKey if the version of the BigFix Server is Version 9.5 Patch 3 or later. - The EncryptedServerSigningKey, EncryptedClientCAKey, EncryptedAPIServerKey, EncryptedPlatKey, EncryptedExplorerCAKey and EncryptedWebUICAKey if the version of the BigFix Server is Version 11.0 Patch 2 or later.